alex4108/Approova/README.md

 In the `kube/` directory there are two files of importance, `deployment.yml.template` and `pv.yml`

-There are a few variables in `deployment.yml.template` which get filled in by the `travis.sh` script while the pipeline is running.
+There are a few variables in `deployment.yml.template` which get filled in by the `travis.sh` script while the pipeline is running, namely:

+* `environment`: The environment tag, eg `live|test`
+* `COMMIT`: The commit / container tag to deploy

 You must deploy the PV's and PVC's in `pv.yml` once, before running any deployments.
 Be sure to edit these configurations to match your environment's needs.